- Arrival to Campus & Room Keys

 Room Features and Furniture

 For all the traditional residence halls on campus, the university provides a bed, closet, drapes, dresser and a desk and chair set.
-Card-operated washers and dryers are located on every residence hall and a limited number of telephones can be checked out.
+Card-operated washers and dryers are located in every residence hall and a limited number of telephones can be checked out.
 (Telephones are available on a first-come/first-serve basis.)

 The Waldorf Bookstore carries various phone cards that students can purchase and use for long distance calling.
 Waldorf also provides cable TV service (included in room/board costs) in each residence hall room.
 Students are responsible for providing the cable cord (standard coax cable with male RF connectors on each end) that connects from the TV to the wall connection.
 This cable may be purchased at the bookstore if unable to bring from home.

-With the exception of Breen Hall and Timberland at The Village Apartments, all residence hall rooms are uncarpeted.
+With the exception of Breen Hall, Tanner Hall and Timberland at The Village Apartments, all residence hall rooms are uncarpeted.
 For most rooms, an area rug will provide adequate floor covering.
 However, students are allowed the option to fully carpet their rooms.

 Carpet should not be secured to the floor with carpet tape or glue.
 The following dimensions have been measured for all rooms regarding proper carpet placement (with the exception of Ormseth Hall, which has a few different room sizes).
 Johnson Hall and London Hall rooms measure 14’x6’5” (not including the additional 3 feet of the room occupied by the built-in bed units that should not be removed).
 Students may contact the Admissions Office on campus to make arrangements to view a room to take proper measurements.